 What Problems Can Neurofeedback Help Solve?

 Neurofeedback for Insomnia

-A night of proper sleep is imperative for a physical, mental, and emotional well-being, Insomnia is very difficult to treat but over the years neurofeedback has gained popularity.
+A night of proper sleep is imperative for physical, mental, and emotional well-being.
+Insomnia is very difficult to treat but over the years, neurofeedback has gained popularity.
 Neurofeedback allows a patient to view their brainwaves in real-time.

 Each time they produce the desired brain activity, they receive positive feedback through auditory or visual cues, or tokens, and negative feedback for undesired brain activity.

-The neurofeedback intervention for Neurofeedback for insomnia aims to minimize hyperarousal.
+The neurofeedback intervention for insomnia aims to minimize hyperarousal.
 If the patient manages to reduce this state as it occurs, they receive positive feedback.
-Neurofeedback for Insomnia is used for some other common sleep issues including
+Neurofeedback for insomnia is used for some other common sleep issues including:

 Neurofeedback for Anxiety